 tragic truth about Whitstable’s war heroes revealed in a new book

-Just six weeks into the First World War, six Whitstable men lost their lives on the same warship on the same day, and the truth about how they were dishonoured and the role played by Winston Churchill is revealed in my new book The Coal Black Sea published this week by the History Press.
+Just six weeks into the First World War, six Whitstable men lost their lives on the same warship on the same day, and the truth about how they were dishonoured and the role played by Winston Churchill is revealed in my new book The Coal Black Sea published by the History Press.

 On the murky morning of September 22 1914, three British armoured cruisers, HMS Hogue, Aboukir and Cressy, patrolling in the southern North Sea, were sunk by a single German U-boat.
 Forced to abandoned ship, men desperately clung onto pieces of driftwood, battling hypothermia as the frigid sea was turned inky black by the coal released from the ship’s bunkers.
 The incident claimed the lives of 1,459 men and boys, some as young as 15 years old.

 The death toll was higher than that at the Battle of Trafalgar or the sinking of the RMS Lusitania.
 It inflicted a terrible blow on families ashore, made front-page headlines in national newspapers and shocked the nation.

 As in many port towns, scores of local men in Whitstable were members of the Royal Naval Reserve (RNR) and were called up for active service at the outbreak of war in August 1914.
 They were all professional mariners who volunteered for regular naval training in return for a modest pension in order to help man Britain’s massive fleet in time of war.
 In September 1914, it was reported that 37 Whitstable reservists were serving with the fleet.